alvamind/alvamind-tools/README.md

 2.  **Generate Source Code Doc:**

     ```bash
-    generate-source --output=source.md --exclude=dist/,README.md,*.test.ts
+    generate-source --output=source.md --exclude=dist/,README.md,*.test.ts --remove-blank-lines
     # or with npm run
     npm run source
     ```

-    This will create a `source.md` file with your source code (excluding the `dist` folder, `README.md` and test files).
+    This will create a `source.md` file with your source code (excluding the `dist` folder, `README.md` and test files), and remove all blank lines.

 3.  **Commit Your Changes:**